 Announcing the helpline launch, former health secretary Andrew Lansley said it will “play an important role in creating a culture where staff will be able to raise genuine concerns in good faith, without fear of reprisal.”
 A web-based whistleblowing service is also being developed.

 The GMC recently launched a confidential helpline for doctors to raise concerns about patient safety on 0161 923 6399.
 The regulator also advises doctors against signing contracts that contain so-called “gagging clauses”, stating: “You must not enter into contracts or agreements with your employing or contracting body that seek to prevent you from or restrict you in raising concerns about patient safety.
 Contracts or agreements are void if they intend to stop an employee from making a protected disclosure.”

 If you have concerns but are unsure of how to proceed then it is advisable to discuss the issue with a senior colleague or call your medical defence organisation where an adviser can offer guidance and support.

 Some legal protection is offered to whistleblowers against victimisation or dismissal in cases where they have revealed information to raise genuine concerns.

 The GMC reassures doctors in Raising concerns… that: “You do not need to wait for proof – you will be able to justify raising a concern if you do so honestly, on the basis of reasonable belief and through appropriate channels, even if you are mistaken.”

-Ultimately, the decision on whether to speak out will be a matter of individual professional judgement but GMC/GDC guidance should be at the forefront of your mind.
+If you do have concerns then it is important to act swiftly and not delay raising them by trying to investigate them yourself or because you feel you are not in a position to put the matter right.
+Ultimately, the decision on whether to speak out will be a matter of individual professional judgement but GMC guidance should be at the forefront of your mind.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.